 - Mar 1: Two White Rabbits

-Hagrid’s Army Meeting, Saturday, Jan 14, 1 p.m. – 2 p.m.
+Hagrid’s Army Meeting, Saturday, Feb 25, 1 p.m. – 2 p.m.
 Main Library, Story Hour Room.
-Join us for a meeting where we will evaluate our December events and plan future ones.
-We will also discuss chapter leadership roles.
-All are welcome.
-Keep an eye out for additional meeting dates & times, and Harry Potter March Madness.
+Join us for a meeting where we will discuss chapter leadership roles and upcoming service projects.
+All are welcome, bring your ideas and enthusiasm!

 Diary of a Wimpy Kid Discussion Saturdays at 3 p.m.
 Main Library, Story Hour Room.
 Children ages 8-12 can come each month to discuss the books and do an activity.
 Greg wants you to be there!
 The books are all written by Jeff Kinney…DUH.